-The heritage language teachers provide eight hours of instruction on their language and various aspects of their culture.
+The heritage language instructors provide eight hours of instruction on their language and various aspects of their culture.
 It is not necessary to have a professional teaching background, but applicants should have some experience in a teaching environment and/or working with children.
-Heritage language teachers interested in participating in the program should fill out the application form and send it to SOHL office by mail, fax or email.
+Heritage language instructors interested in participating in the program should fill out the application form and send it to SOHL office by mail, fax or email.
 You can find the application form online, please click here.

 Please read the Heritage Language guidelines to become more familiar with SOHL's expectations; an Instruction Guide is also available to you.

 SOHL is a proud member of SaskCulture and funded by Saskatchewan Lotteries

 “Amazing!
 Such an incredible experience!
 I honestly cannot say enough good things about this program.
 I am thrilled that we had the opportunity to benefit from Eliza’s creativity and knowledge.
 The students, as well as myself, are better people for having participated in this cultural program.”